 Despite being relatively low in calories, White Castle hamburgers are high in fat, with 7 grams per burger.
 Of this fat, 2.5 grams comes from saturated fat, but there's no trans fats.

 The American Heart Association recommends limiting intake of saturated and trans fats, as they can have negative effects on your cholesterol levels.
 The association suggests consuming 25 to 35 percent of your calories from total fat, less than 7 percent of calories from saturated fats.

-White Castle hamburgers are low in carbohydrates, with just 11 g of carbohydrate per burger.
-Each burger provides 2 g of fiber, a nutrient that helps promote feelings of fullness.
-The Food and Nutrition Board of the National Academies suggests consuming at least 130 g of carbohydrates per day.
-The board recommends consuming 25 g of fiber each day if you are female, and 38 g of fiber each day if you are male.
+White Castle contain 16 grams of carbohydrates per burger.
+Each burger provides 1 gram of fiber, a nutrient that helps promote feelings of fullness.
+The Food and Nutrition Board of the National Academies suggests consuming at least 130 grams of carbohydrates and between 25 and 38 grams of fiber each day.

-White Castle hamburgers are not rich in vitamins and minerals, but they do provide small amounts of certain nutrients.
-Each White Castle hamburger provides 4 percent of the daily recommended intake of iron, and 2 percent of the daily recommended intake of calcium.
+White Castle hamburgers aren't rich in vitamins and minerals, but they do provide small amounts of certain nutrients.
+Each White Castle hamburger provides 4 percent of the daily recommended intake of iron and 2 percent of the daily recommended intake of calcium.

 - American Heart Association: 'The Skinny on Fats'